-Kumquat Jam with Vanilla (4 Ingredients, No Pectin)
+How to Make Kumquat Jam (4 Ingredients, No Pectin)

 Kumquat Jam with Mexican Vanilla

 Kumquats are one of those fruits that will forever remind me of my Uncle Nash.
-He used to send me pounds and pounds of homegrown kumquats from his tree in California and said he couldn’t keep up with it once it was giving.
+He used to send me pounds and pounds of homegrown kumquats from his tree in California and said he couldn’t keep up with it once it started to bear fruit.
 If you’re one of those fortunate individuals who has a kumquat tree (or access to one) and are asking yourself, “what can I do with lots of kumquats?,” keep reading!

 WHAT ARE KUMQUATS?

 Kumquats are small, oval-shaped citrus fruits with thin, edible skins and tart flesh.
 They’re about the size of a large grape and are native to China.
+This may be why in Mexico they call them naranjitas chinas!
 What makes kumquats unique is that the entire fruit is edible.
 Their peel is sweet, while the flesh is sour so it’s best to eat them whole in order to get the bittersweet balance in one bite.

 kumquat jam